-These yogurt pops are one of my favorite summertime ways to keep my sweet tooth satisfied.
-Lots of the pops you see in the store are packed with artificial colors and flavors, but my yogurt pops are creamy, icy, fruity, cold and, dare I say it—healthy!
-The only ingredients to these pops are yogurt, honey, and fruit.
+These yogurt popsicles are one of my favorite summertime ways to satisfy my sweet tooth.
+They are creamy, icy, fruity, cold, and only contain four ingredients!
+Strawberries, blueberries, yogurt, and honey—that’s all you’ll need.
 You could (and should) eat these pops for breakfast on the next super balmy morning.

 If you’ve ever tried to freeze yogurt before, you know that it’ll go icy and rock hard in a hot minute (or, actually in a cold minute, because, um, freezer…get it?).
 So how do the fro-yo places get their fro-yo so smooth and creamy?
 Sugar.
 Yup.
 Something about the crystals of the sugar help keep the ice crystals of the yogurt from turning into icy little shards of yuck.

 Instead of adding sugar to these pops, I go the easy route and use flavored vanilla yogurt—it’s already sweetened, and it tastes amazing—and it helps you avoid those nasty crystals (you’ll still get a few, but nothing like you’d get if you went with plain yogurt).

 Since we’re mostly dairy-free in our house, I usually use vanilla coconut milk yogurt for yogurt pops—the coconut milk yogurt makes for really dreamy, creamy yogurt pops.
 But I’ve also had great results using vanilla Greek yogurt and vanilla plain yogurt.
 It’s hard to mess this babies up!